cse151a-nba-project/final-paper/README.md

 #### Max Weng: Data Visualization & Model Engineer

 Contribution: Helped create various data visualizations to analyze linear regression model, elastic net model, DNN model, and SVR model performance.
 Also worked on coding and tuning the models themselves.
+Worked on writing final research paper.

 #### Aaron Li: Model Engineer

 Contribution: Worked on the coding of linear regression model, elastic net model, DNN model, and SVR models and integrating data preprocessing code to provide model input data.
+Worked on writing final research paper.

 #### David Wang: Data Preprocessing Engineer

 Contribution: Preprocessed data to be scaled / normalized / feature extracted so that it can be used as input data for models.
 Also assisted in the initial data exploration / visualization process.
+Worked on writing final research paper.

 #### Bryant Jin: Data Exploration Engineer